A simple recipe for vegan rice with tomatoes, zucchini and carrots: healthy, quick, cheap and so delicious!

 - some fresh thyme or parsley to garnish

-Chop the onion and the garlic cloves finely.
-Heat the oil in pot and cook the onions and the garlic until translucent.
+- Saute: Chop the onion and the garlic cloves finely.
+Heat the oil in a pot and cook the onions and the garlic until translucent.

-In the meantime chop the carrots into rings.
+- Chop: In the meantime, chop the carrots into rings.
 Quarter the zucchini lengthwise and slice the quarters.
-Give the vegetables and the washed rice to the pot, stir well and let cook for about 2 minutes.
+Add the vegetables and the washed rice to the pot, stir well, and cook for about 2 minutes.

-Stir a couple of times in between and add a bit more vegetable broth or hot water if the rice becomes too dry.
-Most of the liquid should be absorbed at the end of the cooking process, but the dish should not be dry, but nicely wet.
+- Stir a couple of times in between and add more vegetable broth or hot water if the rice becomes too dry.
+Most of the liquid should be absorbed, yet the dish should not be dry but nicely wet.

 - Adjust the taste with salt and pepper, sprinkle with the fresh herbs and serve with pickles or salad.